Alabama Public Health Training Network (ALPHTN)

 Meeting Etiquette Tips

-Hosting a video conference meeting or training is not different than hosting one "in person."
-Proper meeting etiquette should be exercised and common sense meeting practices should be applied - no matter how far apart your conference participants are.
-We have provided some tips below for hosting a successful video conference.
+Hosting a video conference meeting or training session is no different from hosting one "in person."
+Proper meeting etiquette should be observed, and common-sense meeting practices should be followed - no matter how far apart your conference participants are.
+We have provided some tips below to help you host a successful video conference.

 Before the Meeting

-• Adjust Equipment: Make sure everyone is visible and centered in the view.
-Place the microphone in a location where everyone can be heard and away from places where people will be moving papers or creating other distracting noise.
+- Adjust Equipment: Make sure everyone is visible and centered in the view.
+Place the microphone in a location where everyone can be heard, and keep it away from areas where people will be moving papers or creating other distracting noise.

 During the Meeting

-• Microphone: Always have the microphone on mute unless someone from your site is speaking.
-However, always assume the microphone is on, and do not say or do anything in or around cameras or microphones that is unprofessional.
+- Microphone: Always keep the microphone muted unless someone from your site is speaking.
+However, always assume the microphone is on, and do not say or do anything that is unprofessional in or around cameras or microphones.

-• Don't Talk Over Each Other: Keep in mind there is a slight audio delay; be patient if it seems to take someone a few seconds to respond.
+- Don't Talk Over Each Other: Keep in mind there is a slight audio delay; be patient if it takes someone a few seconds to respond.

 *You may think it is OK to briefly joke with the person sitting next to you or to leave the room, but imagine everyone on camera doing the same thing and the disruption it would cause.
 Do what you can to minimize distractions and make the conference as efficient as possible.